 In 2015 winemaker Heidi von der Mehden joined the team and became head winemaker in 2018 (to date, the only other winemaker besides Merry).
 She continues to produce balanced wines and emulate the style that Merry established while continuing to work very closely with their vineyards.
 Incidentally we grew up in the same neighborhood, several homes down from the von der Mehden family.

 The 2017 Merry Edwards Olivet Lane Chardonnay was barrel fermented and stirred on the lees twice a week.
-Golden in the glass – shows some pretty aromas including influence from the oak, not overt but more subtle.
+Golden in the glass, the bouquet shows some pretty aromas including influence from the oak, not overt but more subtle.
 Dessert spices, hints of lemongrass, peach, citrus blossom and yellow pineapple.
 Went through 100% malolactic fermentation.
 Rounded across the palate but with an absence of the buttery flavors often found in Chardonnays that go through full secondary fermentation.
 The winemaking team uses a yeast which doesn’t generate as much diacetyl, the organic compound that imparts buttery aromas and flavor.
 Drinks very nicely by itself – a very balanced showing.

 The 2017 Merry Edwards Flax Vineyard Pinot Noir (Pommard clone) offers a brightness on the bouquet including red cherry, licorice and floral note.
 Also, a sweeter note including baking spices and as the wine opens, hints of mocha.
 This wine has depth and character on the palate showing flavors of currant and cranberry – a flavorful union that results in a higher-toned tartness, especially on the finish.
 At the time of our tasting (3 years post vintage date), the tannins show youthful with a surprising grip that persists for quite some time.
 Also, darker spices including peppercorn.
 This is the most robust of the Pinot Noirs we tried during our tasting.